jcsaezal/pmctrack/README.md

 * sshpass (command)
 * WxPython v3.0

-On Debian or Ubuntu the necessary software can be installed as follows:
+On Debian or Ubuntu the necessary software to run PMCTrack-GUI can be installed as follows:

-	$ sudo apt-get install python2.7 python-matplotlib python-wxgtk3.0 sshpass
+	$ sudo apt install python2.7 python-matplotlib python-wxgtk3.0 sshpass

 On Mac OS X, PMCTrack-GUI has been succesfully tested after installing the above software dependencies using MacPorts as follows: